 The extent of the present-day cropland is not in equilibrium with the constraints resulting from today's climate.
-Wide areas could be cultivated without requiring any changes in the conditions, i.e. temperatures and precipitation rates are already in a favourable range at the beginning of the century, and the largest potential for expansion is given in latitudinal zones in which crops are already being grown (Fig. 3a; right panel).
+Wide areas could be cultivated without requiring any previous changes in the conditions and the largest potential for expansion is given in latitudinal zones in which crops are already being grown (Fig. 3a; right panel).
 At the same time, irrigation in dry regions relies partly on non-renewable sources and the irrigatable area is reduced substantially when the water withdrawals are limited to the fraction of renewable freshwater that exceeds environmental requirements (Fig. S4).
 The reduction in irrigation also affects the adjacent rainfed agriculture as the resulting decline in evapotranspiration leads to a reduced moisture recycling, lowering precipitation rates.
 During roughly the first 25 years of the simulation, the net-change in cropland area is less determined by changes in the climate and mostly an adjustment to the limits given by the simulations' initial conditions.
 Here, the area that can be cultivated, without requiring any change in the conditions is far larger than the area that has to be abandoned as irrigation is limited to sustainable amounts.
-Consequently, there is a strong increase in cropland area to about $35 \cdot 10^6 \text{km}^2$ ( $30 \cdot 10^6 \text{km}^2$ when excluding protected areas).
-After 2025, the global cropland area increases at a much slower rate as their expansion and decline is now dependant upon changes in GHG concentrations and climatic conditions.
+Consequently, there is a strong increase in cropland area to about $35 \cdot 10^6 \text{km}^2$ ($30 \cdot 10^6 \text{km}^2$ when excluding protected areas).
+After 2025, the global cropland area increases at a much slower rate as their expansion and decline is now dependent upon changes in GHG concentrations and climatic conditions.